ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     - Set `pi0` as hostname
     - Set `admin` as username and set own password
     - Enable `Enable SSH` and `Use password authentication` options.
 This allows for remote access and control of Raspberry Pi 4 via SSH from local PC.
-    - Enable `Configure wireless LAN` option, select then type in specific values for the SSID and password so that Raspberry Pi 4 will automatically connect to the system network.
-It is recommended to write down the SSID and password as they will be used later in [Set up Network Architecture](#set-up-network-architecture).
+    - Enable `Configure wireless LAN` option, type in the SSID and password of the router so that Raspberry Pi 4 will automatically connect to the router network.
+For more information see [Set up Static IP](#set-up-static-ip).
     - To save the above advance options for further use, set Image customization options to `to always use`
   - Write to SD-Card
 - [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Raspberry Pi 4 with SD-Card